-UNESCO-World-heritage site Wachau Valley is among our favourite weekend getaways from Vienna; best spot for a ‘blue Danube river cruise‘, bike and winery tours, and seeing world heritage treasures such as UNESCO-recognised Melk Abbey.
-Wachau was my commuter destination for two years.
-I was lucky enough to get a postgraduate scholarship between vineyards, medieval market towns and baroque landmarks.
+Why do I know Wachau so well?
+Actually, it was my commuter destination for two years.
+I was lucky enough to get a postgraduate scholarship between vineyards, medieval market towns and baroque landmarks!

-Around one hour’s drive west of Vienna, the Danube enters into lush hills with granite tops, passing terraced vineyards, historic villages, and ruins of medieval castles.
-It’s a little warmer and sunnier in this 30 km long valley between Krems and Melk than in the rest of the region.
-The heavy mixture of culture and nature makes Wachau Valley a fabulous outdoor experience, and a UNESCO World Heritage and Nature site..
+Driving around one hour west from Vienna, the Danube enters into lush hills with granite tops, passing terraced vineyards, historic villages, and ruins of medieval castles.
+To be precise, Wachau consists of a 30 km long valley between the towns of Krems and Melk.

-The best cultural spots of Wachau are Melk Abbey, a picture-book baroque architecture gem; the medieval market town of Krems, Göttweig Abbey, the ruins of Duernstein castle (where English crusader and King Richard Lionheart was held prisoner), and of Aggstein castle.
+The best cultural spots of Wachau are Melk Abbey, a picture-book baroque architecture gem; the medieval market town of Krems, Göttweig Abbey, and of Aggstein castle.